 Breastfeeding is about more than just feeding your baby, read how it’s also about mother and baby bonding.
 But is breastfeeding for everyone?
 This is the question that Beyond Attachment Parenting asks.
 We often only hear about the struggles and difficulties of breastfeeding but let’s not forget that sometimes breastfeeding goes well!

 Want tips right from a first time mom who still has all the struggles fresh in her mind?
 Check out my post on tips from a first time breastfeeding mom.
-Breastfeeding can be hard even for experienced mamas which is why HEN Family’s essential breastfeeding tips is such invaluable information, they also have a great post titled 7 things I wish I knew before breastfeeding which is exactly what I wish I had known with my first baby!
+Breastfeeding can be hard even for experienced mamas which is why these 10 ways to make breastfeeding a success is such invaluable information, HEN Family also has a great post titled 7 things I wish I knew before breastfeeding which is exactly what I wish I had known with my first baby!
 Want more tips?
 New and Natural Mom has 8 breastfeeding tips from experienced mamas.

 Will you be having a c-section?
 You’ll want to read Intoxicated on Life’s post for great tips on breastfeeding after a c-section!